• Skip to main content

 The Estate Planning Legal Center, APC cannot possibly go into all of the details that making a Will in California entails.
 We do know that to decide to have only a Will prepared when you own property in lieu of a Revocable Living Trust can be a grave error.
 A Will may not be sufficient if you own real property, even if you are upside down on your mortgage.

 Please contact us before deciding that you only need a Last Will and Testament.
-Maybe this is all you need, but in the event is not, better to know now then create a Will that lands your estate in probate.
+Maybe this is all you need, but in the event it’s not, it’s better to know now then create a Will that lands your Estate in probate.

 Who Needs a Will?

-A PourOver Will provides very little asset information and states that your estate will be distributed according to the terms and provisions in your Revocable Living Trust.
-And if and only if your Trust name is not on a particular asset will it then be destined for the probate court and your Will must then be utilized.
-It is the hope and prayer of every estate planning attorney that the PourOver Will is never used.
-If it it used, you have most likely landed yourself in probate court due to improper asset titling.
+A PourOver Will provides very little asset information and states that your Estate will be distributed according to the terms and provisions in your Revocable Living Trust.
+If and only if your Trust name is not on a particular asset will it then be destined for the probate court and your Will must then be utilized.
+It is the hope and prayer of every Estate Planning attorney that the PourOver Will is never used.
+If it is used, then you have most likely landed yourself in probate court due to improper asset titling.

 If you die without a Will it is called dying intestate.

-After a person dies, one would think that their assets would think that the deceased person’s assets would be disposed of in a traditional manner, to his or her family, but this is not always so.
-What determines how an estate is transferred and to whom that estate is transferred to depends on whether or not it is a Probate or Non-Probate estate.
+After a person dies, one would think the deceased person’s assets would be disposed of in a traditional manner, to his or her family, but this is not always so.
+What determines how an Estate is transferred and to whom that Estate is transferred to depends on whether or not it is a Probate or Non-Probate Estate.

 Why do I need a Will?
 You need a Will because while you think or believe you have done everything correctly, there is a very small chance that you may have not.
 If you have children under the age of 18, a Will will provide a Guardianship Provision designating a Guardian for their care.

-• Any property you have in your estate with a designated beneficiary, (titled property), will be distributed after a Probate is completed.
-Retirement accounts, life insurance, property held in joint tenancy will pass to the intended beneficiary you have already designated on the instrument.
+- Any property you have in your Estate with a designated beneficiary, for example: bank accounts, retirement accounts, life insurance, and property held in joint tenancy to name a few, will pass to the intended beneficiary you have already designated on the instrument.
+These benefciary designations are referred to as Pay on Death (POD) and Transfer on Death (TOD).

 Requirements